ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/03-DataLoader.md

 ORDER BY "a"."Symbol"
 LIMIT @__p_0
 ```

+**remark: the query doesn't include a limit, but the SQL does show one**

 The second request will fetch the `AssetPrice` for each `Asset` fetched in the initial request.